gregpalmr/dcos-hbase/README.md

 ## 3. View the HBase Web UI via the custom UI Proxy

-     b.
+     a.
 Get the public IP address of the public agent node on which the hbase-master-ui-proxy service is running

-     c.
+     b.
 Point your web browser to the Master UI proxy port on the public agent node:

           http://<public agent public ip addr>:10610